 The Arabic language is the fifth most widely spoken language in the world, with 293 million native speakers and a total of 422 million speakers around the world.
 It is also one of the six official languages of the United Nations.

-How did this expansion begin?
+How did this language expansion begin?
 After Napoleon entered Egypt in 1798, the Arab culture entered a period of greater contact with the West.
 As we can imagine, the influx of new Western concepts required the Arabic language to be updated.
 So, in the early 20th century, regional Academies of the Arabic language began a process of language reform, focused on expanding the Arabic vocabulary.
 These updates culminated in what’s known as Modern Standard Arabic (Al-fuSHa).

 The level of understanding that two speakers can reach in these areas depends on both exposure and the geographic distance of their dialects.
-Although these days, with the spread of cable TV and the Internet, people are exposed to a a wider range of dialects on a much more regular basis.
+Although these days, with the spread of cable TV and the Internet, people are exposed to a wider range of dialects on a much more regular basis.

-Among all these branches, Egyptian Arabic is the most widely understood first dialect in Middle East-North Africa, probably due to the influence of Egyptian cinema and music industry throughout the Arabic-speaking world.
+Among all these branches, Egyptian Arabic is the most widely understood first dialect in Middle East-North Africa, probably due to the influence of Egyptian cinema and the music industry throughout the Arabic-speaking world.
 However, there are internal differences in Egyptian territory.